neptune-ai/docs/docs/execution-environments/r-support.rst

 .. note::

     This will use your default Python.
-If you want to use some other Python version you have on your system :ref:`jump to this section and read how<r-non-default-python>`.
+If you are hitting ``Error: could not find a Python environment`` error or you want to use some other Python version you have on your system :ref:`jump to this section and read how<r-non-default-python>`.

 Step 3: Create an experiment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^